Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 9. Work On Your Internal Linking

-Make sure you are linking to your important pages from your homepage.
+Make sure you are linking to your important pages from your podcast homepage.
 This helps search engines know they are important.

 On individual episode pages, make sure you’re linking out to other episodes.
 You could do this by finding others that are related by topic.